The School Bus Conversion Guide | Building a Tiny Home On Wheels

 We’re calling it Get Your Skoolie On.
 If you’re interested in our guides and plans, this will be a way you can get them all in one place as we create them.
 Check it out and see if it is a fit for you.

 - Conceptualization sketches

-- Detailed skoolie conversion build videos not released on YouTube
+- Detailed skoolie conversion build videos with details NOT published to our YouTube channel

 - New guides and plans as we work on our school bus conversion

 - And much more!